 Neither the PUC nor the electric utilities offer a list of vendors or installers.
-Interested consumers can find a directory of Pennsylvania solar electric installers at the following website: https://themarea.org/ downloads/MAREA-Directory-of-PA-Solar-Electric-Installers.pdf.

-To find a list of North American Board of Certified Energy Practitioners (NABCEP)-certified installers customers can also use the following link: www.nabcep.org/certified-installer-locator.
+Interested consumers can find a directory of Pennsylvania solar electric installers at the following website: MAREA Directory of PA Solar Electric Installers.
+To find a list of NABCEP certified installers customers can also use the following link: NABCEP Professional Installer Directory.